MayaDispeler/LucidBrain/README.md

 Basic Learning Respository for accessing Machine Learning and Data Science Stuffs

-You can all the basic Data Science and Machine Learning Stuffs here (Regular Update Facility)
+You can Refer all the basic Data Science and Machine Learning Stuffs here (Regular Update Facility)